Don't Get Shocked: Spotting Live Wires in Your Home

 Understanding the basics of electrical wiring

-Tools and Precautions for Identifying Live Wires
+Tips and Precautions to Identify Live Wires

 How to Identify Live Wires